This story was originally published by DNAinfo Chicago in 2015. Block Club Chicago has updated it.

 Chicago World’s Fair

 Now it’s said to be home to several ghosts, including those of people who died during the World’s Fair.
-You can even stop by on Halloween, when the museum is open until 4 p.m.
+You can even stop by on Halloween.
+Go online to make reservations.
 (And it’s OK to be concerned if you bump into someone who’s transparent and knows just a bit too much about the fair.)

 Where: 5700 S. Lake Shore Drive.